ThatConference/thatconference.com/README.md

 ## Get started

-THAT.us is a SvelteKit application.
-It uses Tailwind for styling, and makes GraphQL calls against our Api, <https://api.that.tech/view>.
+thatconference.com is a SvelteKit application.
+It uses Tailwind for styling, and makes GraphQL calls against our Api, https://api.that.tech.

 ### local dependencies

-- nodejs v18.x
+- nodejs v20.x
 - npm v8.0.0

 ### project dependencies